researchdata-sheffield/dataviz-hub/pages/tutorials/dash-tutorial.md

 ])
 ```

-### 7. Interactivity
+## 7. Interactivity

 Dash provides a simple reactive decorator for binding your custom data analysis code to your Dash user interface.
 When an input element changes (e.g. when you select an item in the dropdown or drag the slider), Dash’s decorator provides your Python code with the new value of the input.
-In this example we are calling __upate_graph__ function each time either a Country is selected or a life expectancy is set.
+In this example we are calling the `update_graph` function each time either a country is selected or a life expectancy range is set.

 ```python